 Fusion Medical was set up in the year 2015.
 Our founders, being passionate about offering one-stop quality healthcare services at affordable rates, decided to set up the first Executive Medical Centre in One-North.
 This centre is equipped with diagnostic and imaging equipment to provide convenience to our patients.
 Diagnostic and imaging equipment include X-Ray, Ultrasound, ECG treadmill, Spirometry, Tonometry, Mammogram, Electrocardiogram, Audiometry Tests and Bone Densitometry.

 Our clinic is centrally located in Wheelock Place, giving you easy access to quality healthcare services whenever you need it.
 Appointments are easy, too.
 Request an appointment online or call us.

 Our female doctors offer a broad range of screening and medical services, personalised just for you.
 Doctor-patient relationships can last a lifetime, and we believe that it is important to have a doctor who truly understands you.
 We strive to do the best we can to make you feel comfortable.

 After graduating from Guys’, King’s and St Thomas’ School of Medicine in the United Kingdom, Dr Juliana went on to complete her Graduate Diploma in Family medicine at the National University of Singapore.
-She is currently pursuing her diploma in Occupational Medicine.
+She also has completed her diploma in Occupational Medicine.

 Start your skin health restoration journey with us today!